BdR76/CSVLint/docs/readme.md

 When converting to fixed width format, it will use the width of each column as set in the metadata.
 Integer or decimal values will be right aligned, any other datatypes are left aligned.

+### Re-apply quotes ###

+Apply quotes to the cell values, with the following options

+* None / Minimal = No quotes except when a value contains the separator character (this always applies, also when selecting other options)
+* Values with spaces = Values with that contains separator character or spaces
+* All string values = All columns with datatype Text
+* All non-numeric values = All columns except datatypes Integer or Float
+* All values = All values in all columns

 ### Trim all values ###

-Trim spaces from all values, for example trim the value " Yes " to "Yes".
+Trim spaces from all values, for example trim the value " 1234AB " to just "1234AB".

 ### Align vertically ###